FaceDeer/cityscape/README.md

 # cityscape
 City landscape for Minetest

 This mod makes very rudimentary city blocks.
 It's more of an experiment than anything, but might be fun for someone to play with.
-Right now it generates nearly identical buildings and streets.
-It might be fun for zombie attack games or just blowing things up.
+Right now it generates a small selection of buildings and simple streets and sewers.
+It could be terrain for zombie attack games or just blowing things up.

-In the future, I hope to make the streets connect properly between chunks and put some stairs and possibly walls inside the buildings.
+City blocks will generate any place that's relatively flat and largely above water level.
+Natural terrain is left alone everywhere else.

 ![screenshot](https://github.com/duane-r/cityscape/raw/master/textures/screenshot05.jpg)